Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 - ✅ - Test on other machine
 - ✅ - Add settings functionality, save and get values from ini file
 - ✅ - Open about section, until able to fix frame being white

+- ✅ - Settle on default theme color
+- ✅ - Increase font size of buttons (export, recent, clear all)
+    - Make text black
+- ✅ - Settle on name

 ## **Settings**